KAVIYADHARANI/cover/README.md

             <div class="booktitle">
                 <h1>THE ART OF PROGRAMMING LANGUAGE</h1></div>
             <div class="subtitle">
-            "PROGRAMMING ISN'T ABOUT WHAT YOU KNOW;
+            <b> "PROGRAMMING ISN'T ABOUT WHAT YOU KNOW;
-             IT'S ABOUT WHAT YOU CAN FIGURE OUT."
+             IT'S ABOUT WHAT YOU CAN FIGURE OUT."</b>

             </div>